 How could I not fall in love with him?

 As our relationship blossomed, Scott read all the Harry Potter books because he got tired of listening to my friends and I engage in sprawling conversations he couldn’t understand.
 He also enjoyed them, although with a little less zeal.
 For the midnight premiere of the last movie, my friends and I decided we had to get in costume.
 Yes, it was July, sweaters and scarves and robes are a necessity to the ensemble.
 Scott let me dress him up as a Slytherin despite his being a Hufflepuff at heart and gamely sneered in all the photos we took beforehand.
 In fact, costumes have become a part of our shared geekery.
 I’ve always loved dressing up for parties and Scott has enthusiastically joined in.
-We have carefully crafted and wrapped togas and planned out couple’s costumes like Carmen Sandiego and the Statue of Liberty, Fry and Leela.
+Due to him happily joining in all the time, I felt as though we’d be fine together getting geeky for our wedding photos, and for this reason, I couldn’t wait to search for Virginia Beach wedding photographers that would expertly photograph our special day, no matter the costumes!
+As a couple, we have carefully crafted and wrapped togas and planned out couple’s costumes like Carmen Sandiego and the Statue of Liberty, Fry and Leela.
 We take any reason we can to show up to a party in costume.

 I discovered his geek side as well.
 Scott introduced me to new music, like the delightful bluegrass of Béla Fleck and the Flecktones, and Erykah Badu, whom I listened to nonstop for several weeks after he transferred the music to my iPod.
 In the first months of our relationship, we would listen to her album together and the track “Turn Me Away (Get MuNNY)” morphed into our song.
 Yes, we decided the song that best represented our romance was about a gold digger trying to get with a guy for his money.
 Trust me, the groove is awesome.